 - North London Strings Club – Ignite your child’s love of music with award-winning weekly classes.
 North London Strings Club offer fun-filled and motivating tuition, developing their musicianship alongside their confidence, focus and social skills.
 Choose from Violin, Guitar, Ukulele or Cello – they offer hire of an instrument for £3/week, leaving the stresses of buying an instrument behind!
 Their 10-week courses coincide with school term-times and offer children the chance to learn an instrument in a fun and rewarding environment.
 Lessons incorporate their carefully-crafted curriculum, ensuring they develop a real understanding of music theory and performance.
 Plus, the end-of-term concert lets them show off what they’ve achieved!
 For more information and/or to book a class, call North London Strings Club on 0121 369 1950 or send an email to email@example.com

-- Mini Mozart – They currently run classes at 3 House Club in St John’s Wood, at The Maida Centre in Maida Vale and also at Huggle in Swiss Cottage.
+- Mini Mozart – They run classes in various venues in St John’s Wood, Maida Vale and Swiss Cottage.
 These are all music classes featuring live instruments performed by professional musicians.

 - St John’s Wood Library on Circus Road has a lot on weekly for children.
 They also have half-term and holiday activities.
-For under 5s, here is what is on:
+You can also check their schedule online as activities do change from time to time.

-- Regal Ballet – This is a lovely ballet class.
-The teacher Therese is warm and friendly, and gets the children inspired to dance and create.
+- Regal Ballet – This is a lovely ballet class; warm and friendly, and gets the children inspired to dance and create.
 It is a gentle class and both my daughter and I loved it.

 - Creative Movements – Another lovely class.
-Many of my friends’ children go the their classes and love them!
+Many of my friends’ children go the their classes and love them.
 I have seen them in action at a friend’s birthday party and was very impressed.
-Classes in Primrose Hill and at 3 House Club.
+Classes in various local venues.

 - Rosy Thompson Academy of Dance offers a whole array of classes from singing, drama, musical theatre to street jazz.
 Situated in Portland Place in Marylebone, this academy offers so much for children from the age of 3.